rocktronica/OneFileCMS/readme.markdown

 ## Features

-- All the basic features of an FTP application like renaming, deleting, copying, and uploading _(For complex processes like batch renaming or mass uploads/deletions, you're going to want to use an actual FTP program.)_
+- All the basic features of an FTP application like renaming, deleting, copying, and uploading _(For complex processes like batch renaming or mass uploads, you're going to want to use an actual FTP program.)_
 - A basic text editor.
-- Alert if you try to leave without saving your edits.
+- Warns if you try to leave editing with unsaved changes.
 - A Login delay after too many invalid attempts.
 - Adjustable idle time before auto-logout.
 - Easily modifiable & re-brandable.
-- Possibly the easiest installation process ever!
+- <del>Possibly</del> The easiest installation process ever!

 ## Installation